History of the Miami Dolphins: 2020

-Thanks to the trades prior to and during the 2019 season, the Dolphins held three first-round picks in the 2020 NFL Draft (picks 5, 18, and 26).
+Thanks to the trades prior to and during the 2019 season, the Dolphins held three first-round picks in the 2020 NFL draft (picks 5, 18, and 26).
 Miami drafted Alabama quarterback Tua Tagovailoa, tackle Austin Jackson, and cornerback Noah Igbinoghene, releasing Josh Rosen following training camp.
 Ryan Fitzpatrick continued to start at quarterback at the start of the season, but the starting role was eventually handed to Tagovailoa during Week 8, after the Dolphins began the season 0-2, 1-3, and then 3-3.
 Tagovailoa showed promise in his 8 starts as a Dolphin, going 6-3 at the helm, and had helped establish the Dolphins as playoff contenders, starting 6-3 for the first time since 2001 and 8-4 for the first time since 2003.
 4th-year cornerback Xavien Howard became the first player since Antonio Cromartie in 2007 to record at least 10 interceptions in a season.
 Despite finishing the season with a 10-6 record, the Dolphins missed the playoffs after a 56-26 blowout loss to the Buffalo Bills in Week 17, and after the Indianapolis Colts defeated the Jacksonville Jaguars 28-14 that same day.

 2021

 Despite high expectations in 2021, Miami sputtered to a 1–7 start, losing seven in a row after beating the New England Patriots in week 1, with Tagovailoa struggling with inconsistent play and injuries at first.
 However, they would then proceed to win the next seven games to remain in the playoff hunt, also becoming the first team in NFL history to have a 7-game winning streak as well as a 7-game losing streak in the same season.
-The 7 game winning streak was their first since the 1985 season.
+The seven game winning streak was their first since the 1985 season.
 Despite being eliminated from playoff contention by losing to the Tennessee Titans, led by former Dolphins quarterback Ryan Tannehill in Week 17, the Dolphins finished the season 9–8, making Flores the first coach to lead the team to consecutive winning seasons since Dave Wannstedt did so in 2002 and 2003.
-Nonetheless, owner Stephen M. Ross fired Flores on January 10, 2022 in a surprise move, allegedly due to a poor relationship with both the roster and front office.
+Nonetheless, owner Stephen M. Ross fired Flores on January 10, 2022 in a surprise move, allegedly due to poor relationships with both the roster, particularly with Tagovailoa, and the front office.